SeanClay10/SeanClay10/README.md

 ---

 ### 🕸️ DocNexus
-- **Description**: A local, privacy-focused RAG system that enables deep analysis of PDF documents using knowledge graphs and local LLMs.
+- **Description**: A local, privacy focused RAG system that enables deep analysis of PDF documents using knowledge graphs and local LLMs.
 - **Key Features**:
   - PDF upload and interactive query interface via Streamlit.
   - Knowledge graph construction from document concepts and relationships.